 Can you believe it’s already Christmas Eve?!
 I’m not entirely sure where the month of December went.
 All I know is that I blinked just after Halloween, and then suddenly it was Christmas!

 For the 24th day of Blogmas, I wanted to include a recipe that is perfect for a last-minute treat to bring to any Holiday occasion.
 This is one of my favourite treats, and I actually posted a recipe very similar to this last year.
-However since switching to a predominantly plant-based diet and trying to avoid dairy, I figured I needed to post an updated recipe with some adjustments!
+However since transitioning to a plant-based/vegan diet, I figured I needed to post an updated recipe with some adjustments!
+Everyone loves chocolate, especially during the holidays.
+Vegan chocolate makes it even better!

-- 1 to 1 & 1/2 cups semi-sweet chocolate chips (dairy free of course!
-Many brands of semi-sweet chocolate chips are dairy-free, but just check the ingredients!)
+- 1 to 1 & 1/2 cups vegan/dairy-free semi-sweet chocolate chips (Many brands of semi-sweet chocolate chips are dairy-free, but just check the ingredients for any sneaky ingredients like whey powder, whey protein, milk powder, etc !)

 - 1/2 tbsp pure coconut oil (optional, just helps smooth out the chocolate)